autowarefoundation/autoware.universe/benchmarking/perception_benchmark_tool/README.md

 # perception_benchmark_tool

 This package contains various tools for testing the Waymo dataset and perception stack of Autoware.Universe.
-This tool is written in a way that it can be extended with other daatsets.
+This tool is written in a way that it can be extended with other datasets.

 ## Installation

 For testing 3D Object Tracking with Waymo Dataset, follow the given steps.

-1- Download the Waymo dataset validation segment(.tfrecord) files from given link.
+1- Download the Waymo dataset validation segment(.tfrecord) files from the given link.

 <https://waymo.com/open/download/>